Wiki surveys: Open and quantifiable social data collection: Wiki surveys

 \subsection{Adaptivity}

-Traditional surveys are static: the question order and their possible answers are determined before data collection begins and do not evolve as more is learned about the parameters of interest.
+Traditional surveys are static: survey questions, their order, and their possible answers are determined before data collection begins and do not evolve as more is learned about the parameters of interest.
 This static approach, while easier to implement, does not maximize the amount that can be learned from each respondent.
-Wiki surveys, therefore, should be \emph{adaptive} in the sense that the instrument is continually optimized to elicit the most useful information for estimating the parameters of interest, given what is already known.\footnote{For related work on adaptive approaches to other types of surveys, see~\citet{balasubramanian_measuring_1989, singh_adaptive_1990, groves_responsive_2006, toubia_adaptive_2007, smyth_open-ended_2009, chen_usher:_2010, dzyabura_active_2011}.} In other words, while collaborativeness involves being open to new information, adaptivity involves using the information that you already have more efficiently.
-In the context of wiki surveys, adaptivity is particularly important given that respondents will provide different amounts of information (due to greediness) and that some answer choices are newer than others (due to collaborativeness).
+Wiki surveys, therefore, should be \emph{adaptive} in the sense that the instrument is continually optimized to elicit the most useful information, given what is already known.
+In other words, while collaborativeness involves being open to new information, adaptivity involves using the information that has already been gathered more efficiently.
+In the context of wiki surveys, adaptivity is particularly important given that respondents can provide different amounts of information (due to greediness) and that some answer choices are newer than others (due to collaborativeness).
 Like greediness and collaborativeness, adaptivity increases the complexity of data analysis.
-However, based on experiences in other areas of research (e.g., standardized testing of students~\citep{van_der_linden_elements_2010}), we believe that gains in efficiency from adaptivity can more than offset the cost of added complexity.
+However, research in related areas~\cite{balasubramanian_measuring_1989, singh_adaptive_1990, groves_responsive_2006, toubia_adaptive_2007, smyth_open-ended_2009, chen_usher:_2010, dzyabura_active_2011, montgomery_computerized_2013} suggests that gains in efficiency from adaptivity can more than offset the cost of added complexity.